aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/adjust-brightness/_index.md

 ## Introduction

-If you need to **learn how to adjust brightness** of a picture directly from Java code, you’re in the right place.
+In this **java image processing tutorial** you’ll learn how to adjust the brightness of a picture directly from Java code.
 Brightness tweaking is a frequent task for graphic designers, photographers, and anyone building image‑processing pipelines.
 In this **java image manipulation tutorial** we’ll walk through the complete workflow—loading a PSD/TIFF, applying a brightness offset, and saving the result—using the Aspose.PSD for Java library.

 ## Quick Answers
 - **What library handles brightness?** Aspose.PSD for Java